 All harvest is prohibited for one fishery managed by the South Atlantic Council (coral), and there is no harvest occurring for Sargassum.
 Thus, no monitoring, electronic or otherwise, is needed for these FMPs.
-Although a FMP (joint with the Gulf of Mexico) exists for spiny lobster, most management occurs via the State of Florida.
+As discussed previously, although a FMP (joint with the Gulf of Mexico) exists for spiny lobster, most management occurs via the State of Florida.

-Snapper-Grouper:
+Snapper-Grouper, Dolphin-Wahoo, CMP:

-With the exception of electronic reporting for dealers (Table 2 - Dealer ER Costs) and SRHS headboats, electronic reporting is not currently being done in other aspects of the snapper-grouper fishery.
-The South Atlantic Council is currently developing an action to require electronic logbooks in the for-hire and commercial sectors of the Snapper-Grouper, dolphin-wahoo, and CMP fisheries to improve assessments and data timeliness.
-There is a need to modernize the small wreckfish individual transferable quota program, which currently relies on paper-based coupons.
-Electronic reporting improvements are the primary priority for snapper-grouper, dolphin-wahoo and CMP in the South Atlantic, and there is an ongoing pilot study to test at-sea vessel electronic logbooks.
-Improvements and development of ER include: pilot testing and developing electronic logbooks for commercial snapper-grouper, dolphin-wahoo, and CMP to obtain more timely and finer spatial resolution data; development and implementation of an electronic reporting system for federally permitted charter vessels; and adding wreckfish in the Southeast Regional Office Web-based catch share reporting system.
+Commercial dealers are required to report electronically in the South Atlantic region (Table 2 - Dealer ER Costs).
+For the snapper-grouper fishery, SRHS headboats are required to report electronically.
+All commercial vessels are required to submit paper logbooks as a condition of their permit.
+The South Atlantic Council has approved an amendment to require electronic logbooks in the for-hire of the Snapper-Grouper, dolphin-wahoo, and CMP fisheries to improve assessments and data timeliness.
+The South Atlantic preferred alternatives for electronic for-hire reporting include weekly reports for trip level data.
+There is a need to modernize the small wreckfish individual transferable quota (ITQ) program, which currently relies on paper-based coupons.
+The Wreckfish ITQ program is currently undergoing a review, which may lead to an electronic reporting system similar to the Gulf IFQ programs.
+Electronic reporting improvements are the primary priority for snapper-grouper, dolphin-wahoo and CMP in the South Atlantic.
+There are ongoing pilot studies to test electronic logbook reporting for charterboat captains and commercial fishermen.
+Improvements and development of electronic reporting include: pilot testing and developing electronic logbooks for charter and commercial fishermen for snapper-grouper, dolphin-wahoo, and CMP to obtain more timely and finer spatial resolution data; development and implementation of an electronic reporting system for federally permitted charter vessels; and adding wreckfish in the Southeast Regional Office Webbased catch share reporting system.